 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 If you choose to purchase a product using one of these links, it will support my work at no additional cost to you.

 - In addition to selenium, zinc, and iron, a 4 oz. portion of ground lamb provides 91% RDI of the essential amino acid Tyrosine, which the thyroid gland combines with iodine to make thyroid hormone.

 - Just 1 cremini mushroom provides 7% DV of selenium, a nutrient important for the production and regulation of thyroid hormones.

 - Bone broth is one of the most highly recommended foods for anyone suffering from an autoimmune disease like Hashimoto’s.
 The collagen and glycine can help repair cell damage in the intestinal tract.

-- A 1 cup serving of celery root contains 3 grams of fiber, which can aid in the relief of constipation often associated with hypothyroidism.
+- A 1 cup serving of celery root contains 3 grams of fiber, which can aid in the relief of constipation.
 It is low in calories and a good choice for weight loss and optimal health.
 Celery root is also a very good source of vitamin C, K, phosphorus and potassium, and a good source of B6, Magnesium, and Manganese.

 - 1 cup of carrots provides 428% DV of vitamin A, which may be a key factor in preventing hypothyroidism.